 Don't miss our top stories and need-to-know news everyday in your inbox.

 Avoid using ovens and stoves as alternate heating sources; these are potentially dangerous sources of carbon monoxide and fire.

 If you are using a portable heater, plug it directly into a wall outlet — do not use extension cords or power strips as they can easily start fires.

 Keep portable heaters away from other items and never set anything on top of a portable heater.

 The City of Edwardsville is working in cooperation with the following facilities to provide warming stations throughout the winter.
-From now through the spring of 2023, when the temperatures drop below freezing (32 degrees Fahrenheit) the following facilities will be available as warming stations during the listed hours:
+From now through spring of 2024, whenever the temperatures drop below freezing (32 degrees Fahrenheit) the following facilities will be available as warming stations during listed hours: